bbangert/lettuce_webdriver/README.rst

     # select
     I select "Volvo" from "Car Choices"
+    I select the following from "Car Choices":
+        """
+        Volvo
+        Saab
+        """
     The "Volvo" option from "Car Choices" should be selected The "Saab" option from "Car Choices" should not be selected